StephanMusgrave/unipop/README.md

 ---
 Connecting buyers and sellers is what unipop is all about.

 Each item only ever has one active chatroom, because the seller only chats to the first buyer in the waitlist.
-It's much like a marketplace, where the vendor only talks to the the first customer in the queue.
+It's like a marketplace, where the vendor only talks to the the first customer in the queue.

 The chatroom is made real-time using Websockets.